2019 European Parliament election in Italy: Background

-In March 2019, Nicola Zingaretti was elected secretary of the PD.
-In April, Zingaretti presented a special logo for the election, including a large reference to "We Are Europeans", a manifesto launched by Carlo Calenda; and the symbol of the Party of European Socialists (PES).
-Additionally, the PD is trying to forge an alliance with the Article One (Art.1) and minor parties.
-March and April registered more developments on the centre-left side of the political spectrum.
-Under the new leadership of Benedetto Della Vedova, More Europe (+E) formed a joint list with Italia in Comune (IiC), the Italian Socialist Party (PSI), the Italian Republican Party (PRI), the Italian section of the European Democratic Party (EDP), the Liberal Democratic Alliance for Italy (ALI) and minor parties; Italian Left (SI), the Communist Refoundation Party (PRC), minor parties and individual splinters from the disbanded Free and Equal (LeU) formed The Left (LS), a joint list inspired by the Party of the European Left (PEL); and the Federation of the Greens (FdV), Possible (Pos) and Green Italia (GI) formed Green Europe (EV) under the banner of the European Green Party (EGP).
 On the centre-right side, FI welcomed in its lists candidates of the Union of the Centre (UdC) and several alike minor parties while Brothers of Italy (FdI) formed a partnership with Direction Italy (DI) and minor groups.
+In the 2019 PD leadership election held in March, Nicola Zingaretti was elected secretary of the PD.
+In April, Zingaretti presented a special logo for the election, including a large reference to "We Are Europeans", a manifesto launched by Carlo Calenda, and the symbol of the Party of European Socialists (PES).
+Additionally, the PD tried to forge an alliance with minor parties, including Article One (Art.1).

+March and April registered more developments on the centre-left.
+Under the new leadership of Benedetto Della Vedova, More Europe (+E) formed a joint list with Italia in Comune (IiC), the Italian Socialist Party (PSI), the Italian Republican Party (PRI), the Italian section of the European Democratic Party (EDP), the Liberal Democratic Alliance for Italy (ALI), and minor parties; Italian Left (SI), the Communist Refoundation Party (PRC), minor parties and individual splinters from the disbanded Free and Equal (LeU) formed The Left (LS), a joint list inspired by the Party of the European Left (PEL); and the Federation of the Greens (FdV), Possible (Pos) and Green Italia (GI) formed Green Europe (EV) under the banner of the European Green Party (EGP).

 Electoral system

 The party-list proportional representation was the traditional electoral system of the Italian Republic from its establishment in 1946 to 1994, therefore it was also adopted to elect the Italian members of the European Parliament (MEPs) since 1979.
 Two levels were introduced: a national level to divide the seats among parties and a constituency level to distribute them among candidates in open lists.
-Five constituencies were established, each including 2–5 regions and each electing a fixed number of MEPs.
+Five constituencies were established, each including 2–5 Italian regions and each electing a fixed number of MEPs.
 At national level, seats are divided between party lists using the largest remainder method with Hare quota.
 Seats are allocated to parties and then to their most voted candidates.
-In the run-up to the 2009 European Parliament election, the Italian Parliament introduced a national threshold of 4%.
-An exception was granted for parties representing some linguistic minorities as such lists can be connected with one of the major parties, combining their votes, provided that those parties reach the 4% threshold and that candidates from minority parties obtain a sufficient number of votes, no less than 50,000 for the main candidate.
+In the run-up to the 2009 European Parliament election, the Italian Parliament introduced a national electoral threshold of 4%.
+An exception was granted for parties representing some linguistic minorities as such lists can be connected with one of the major parties (apparentment), combining their votes, provided that those parties reach the 4% threshold and that candidates from minority parties obtain a sufficient number of votes, no less than 50,000 for the main candidate.